abdelhak2406/abdelhak2406.github.io/content/posts/ansible/_index.md

 ## It's all about Automation!

-- Managing LARGE infrastrucutre is HARD!
+- Managing LARGE infrastructures is HARD!
 	- imagine having 100s of servers! that you need to configure!
 	- imagine you DONT know what's inside evey server!
-	- Hay it works here but not there BUT WHYY!!
+	- Hay it works here but not there BUT WHYY!!!!
-		- someone added this dark package in server numbre 32 and 80 but it isnt anywhere else!
+		- someone added this dark package in server number 32 and 80 but it isnt anywhere else!
-		- WHAT CAN WE DOOOO AAAAAAAAAAAA
+		- **WHAT CAN WE DOOOO AAAAAAAAAAAAAAAAAAa!!**

 	- BASH SCRIPTS EVERYWHERE!
 		- **Idempotency** : running the program multiple times and have it produice the same result
 			 - https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_intro.html#desired-state-and-idempotency
 		 - example `mkdir example`
-		 - if we want tht command to be idempotent `mkdir -p example` which means if the example exist well nothing will be done!
+			 - if we want that command to be idempotent `mkdir -p example` which means if the example exist well nothing will be done!
-		 - With ansible idempotency is backed it soo, no zillion if statment in your shell script and more easier readability and therefore maintainability!
+			 - With ansible, idempotency is backed in, sooooo no zillion if statment in your shell script and more easier readability and therefore maintainability!
 			 - Manual approaches to managing IT infrastructure, such as using scripts or SSH, can be time-consuming, error-prone, and difficult to scale.
 These methods also lack the ability to enforce standardized processes and configurations, making it challenging to maintain a consistent and secure environment.

----
---> Automation tools are here for that!!
+### ==> Automation tools are here for that!!

 - Automation tools provide a way to automate repetitive, time-consuming tasks such as
 	- server provisioning,